darius/sketchbook/bayes_nets/README.md

 [probability.py](https://github.com/aimacode/aima-python/blob/master/probability.py)
 in [aima-python](https://github.com/aimacode/aima-python) extends this to exact inference by variable elimination.
+(Also it adds a `BayesNet` class so you're not limited to just one network, and covers some other topics from the same chapter of AIMA.)